 Green peppers: Slice your bell peppers and remove the seeds.
 Chop them according to your preferred size.

-Jalapeno peppers: It’s a good idea to wear kitchen gloves when cutting jalapenos, as they are very hot and will give your skin a burning sensation for hours (I learned this the hard way)!
+Jalapeno peppers: It’s a good idea to wear kitchen gloves when cutting jalapenos, as they are very hot and can make your skin burn.
 The amount of jalapeno seeds you keep for your salsa will depend on how hot you want it to taste.
-The seeds are what give your salsa a hot bite.
-You can always add more later but adding hot sauce mix will most likely give your salsa plenty of kick!
+You can always add more later but adding hot sauce mix will most likely give your salsa plenty of bite!

 Combining Ingredients and Cooking the Salsa

 After blanching and peeling your tomatoes, empty the water from your large pot and put the tomatoes in the pot.
 Next, crush your tomatoes either by squishing them with your hands or using a pastry cutter.
 I found this to be a very effective (and less messy) method for making my tomatoes the proper consistency.
-Add your diced ingredients and mix them into the tomatoes.
-Add the vinegar, salt, hot sauce mix and sugar.
-You can use 1/8 cup of sugar if you prefer a sweeter salsa.
-You may also omit the hot sauce if desired.
+Mix your diced ingredients into the tomatoes.
+Add the vinegar, salt, hot sauce mix and 1/8 cup of sugar if you desire a sweeter salsa.

-Bring your salsa to a boil then keep it at a consistent simmer for 30 minutes.
-For a thicker salsa, simmer 5 or 10 minutes longer.
+Bring your salsa to a boil then keep it at a consistent simmer for 35 minutes.
+For a thicker salsa, and especially if you have really juicy tomatoes, simmer 5 or 10 minutes longer.

-After the mixture cools completely, divide it among quart freezer bags and keep frozen for up to a year.
-I recommend flattening the bags and freezing them separately before stacking them together.
+After the mixture cools completely, divide it among quart freezer bags or freezer containers and keep frozen for up to a year.
+If you use bags, try flattening and freezing them separately before stacking them together.
 This allows for your salsa to take up less space in the freezer and will also keep the bags from sticking to each other.

 Don’t forget to sample some after it cools!
 I’m certain you will enjoy the fruits of your labor.
 This recipe is easy to make and is perfect for a beginner such as I was this year.
 So grab some chips and your loved ones and enjoy your fresh homemade salsa!